 6. Intrepid Sea, Air and Space Museum

-The Intrepid Sea, Air and Space Museum is situated on board an aircraft carrier.
-So it offers a seriously up-close look at US military history and science.
+The Intrepid Sea, Air and Space Museum is situated on board an aircraft carrier and offers a seriously up-close look at US military history and science.
 There’s a huge and varied collection of aircraft, as well as other military vessels.

-You can tour the Submarine Growler for a first-hand look at life aboard a submarine.
-In addition, the space shuttle pavilion offers a look at the Enterprise.
-There are loads of interactive exhibits, so this is a great place to learn more about
+You can tour the Submarine Growler for a first-hand look at life aboard a submarine, while the space shuttle pavilion offers a look at the Enterprise.
+There are loads of interactive exhibits, so it’s a great place to learn more about the US military.

 Top tip: this is one of the places where you can get free museum tickets with EBT if you receive SNAP benefits.